 A 78-year-old woman miraculously awakens after she is in a state of unconsciousness for eighteen hours.
 Such a thing will be absolutely something unheard of before and be enough to call the attention of the majority of people.
 Just as the doctor in the film says, “I’ve never met this medical case during the last more than twenty years.
 But for I saw with my own eyes, I would not believe the truth.”

 The plot of this low-budget short film is easy and it tells us a story of Liu Zhen, a 78-year-old woman, believing in God in the rural area of China.
-Under the environment of the atheistic CCP government’s persecution of faith in God, Liu Zhen’s families who don’t believe in God prevent her from believing in God for fear of the threat of the CCP government, and a series of stories ensue.
+Under the environment of the atheistic CCP government’s persecution of, Liu Zhen’s families who don’t believe in God prevent her from believing in God for fear of the threat of the CCP government, and a series of stories ensue.
 The highlight of this story is that the heroine miraculously wakes up from an eighteen-hour state of unconsciousness.
 This film is in a simple and natural style, full of provincial air.
 The heroine in this film, speaking asides, seems to tell her story to the audience face-to-face, shortening the distance between the film and the audience.

 It is called “From the Jaws of Death,” and the “death” here is a pun: On one hand, the superficial understanding of it is that the heroine suddenly relives after an eighteen-hour state of unconsciousness, during which everybody thinks she has no hope to be saved; on the other hand, it implies that Christians will all have to experience varieties of persecutions and afflictions in believing in God in China where atheism is highly praised.
 They not only suffer capturing, monitoring, fining and home searches of the CCP but bear misunderstandings, abandonments and mudslinging of those unbelievers.
 These persecutions and afflictions are like the time after time of trials of death; this is the profound meaning of “death.”
 However, after experiences, what man gains is a true knowledge of God and a true faith in God.